Data β

 room | Asset.GMRoom | The room to get an array of layer names from |

-// Fetches layers names from rmLevelGarden and whitelists 3 random layers before loading:
+// Fetches layer names from rmLevelGarden and whitelists 3 random layers before loading

 var _room = rmLevelGarden;